krakend/krakend-documentation/endpoints/static-proxy.md

   documentation:
     parent: endpoints
 ---
-The **static proxy** can inject static data in your backend responses before returning them.
+The **static proxy** is an aid to clients dealing with incomplete and other types of degraded responses.
+When enabled, the static proxy **injects static data** in the final response when the behavior of a backend falls in the selected **strategy**.

-A typical scenario is **when some of your backends fail**, and you prefer to provide a **stub response** rather than no content at all.
-Your application can handle better the failure when useful data, even static, is returned.
+A typical scenario is **when some backend fails** and the endpoint becomes incomplete, but you prefer to provide a **stub response** for that part instead.
+When your application cannot handle well the degraded response, the static data comes handy.

 Another example scenario is to create an endpoint pointing to an unfinished backend where **its functionality is not in production yet**, but your client application needs to go ahead the backend developers and start using the static responses.

 There are many other scenarios, and this is why KrakenD offers several **strategies** that you can use to decide whether to inject static data or not.
+In any case, remember that the primary goal of this feature is to support corner-cases related to clients not ready to deal with gracefully degraded responses.

 # Static response strategies
 The supported strategies to inject static data are the following:

 - `always`: Injects the static data in the response no matter what.
 - `success`: Injects the data when all the backends did not fail.
-- `complete`: Injects the data when there weren't any errors, all backends gave a response, and the responses completed successfully (no timeouts)
+- `complete`: Injects the data when there weren't any errors, all backends gave a response, and the responses merged successfully
-- `errored`: Injects the data when some backend failed
+- `errored`: Injects the data when some backend failed, returning an explicit error.
-- `incomplete`: When there is no response, or some backend did not return a valid response in time.
+- `incomplete`: When some backend did not reach the merge operation (timeout or another reason).

 Pay attention to the different strategies as they might offer subtle differences.
 The code associated to these strategies is: